 The poems in this edition, Wittner’s first collection available in English translation, have been translated by the Mexican-Scottish bilingual poet and translator Juana Adcock, acclaimed author of Manca and Split.

-Translation of the Route is co-published by the Poetry Translation Centre and Bloodaxe Books and available to order.
+Translation of the Route is co-published by the Poetry Translation Centre and Bloodaxe Books and available to order here.

 This October, Laura Wittner will tour the UK to celebrate this landmark book.
 She’ll visit Glasgow, Sheffield, Oxford, Norwich and London, reading and speaking alongside her translator and acclaimed Mexican-British poet Juana Adcock.
-Check back soon for more details.
+Find more information below.